 2D finite element model (360-degrees, full cross-section)

-According to the 2D model (which analyzes the magnet straight section), no ‘special’ singularity of stress is observed in any of the quadrants, but the azimuthal pre-stress is significantly lower (~30 MPa reduction) in the quadrant with a closed pole-key gap (quadrant 3), ‘medium’ on the opposite side (quadrant 1), and maximum on the two remaining quadrants (see coil and shell computed stress in Fig. 5.2).
-It is important to point out that this reduction is not measured by the strain gauge mounted on coil in quadrant 3.
+According to the 2D model (which analyzes the magnet straight section), no ‘special’ stress singularity is observed in any of the quadrants.
+Nonetheless, the azimuthal pre-stress is significantly lower (~30 MPa reduction) in the quadrant with a closed pole-key gap (quadrant 3), ‘medium’ on the opposite side (quadrant 1), and maximum on the two remaining quadrants (see coil and shell computed stress in Fig. 5.2).
+It is important to point out that this reduction is not measured by the strain gauge mounted on the MQXFA07 coil in quadrant 3.